Linuxfabrik/monitoring-plugins/check-plugins/sensors-temperatures/README.md

 * WARN if any sensor reading meets or exceeds its hardware-defined high threshold.
 * CRIT if any sensor reading meets or exceeds its hardware-defined critical threshold.
 * UNKNOWN if the platform is not supported by psutil.
+* `--no-match-severity` sets the state reported when the filters match no sensor and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing sensor) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.